Many people have HPV (human papillomavirus), and the infection often clears up on its own, without treatment. And it often doesn’t make people sick.

 If you’re a woman, your doctor may swab cells from your cervix, just like when you get a Pap test, and send them to a lab for testing.
 This analysis looks for genetic material, or DNA, of HPV within the body's cells.
 It can find the HPV types that can cause problems.
 There’s no similar test for the strains of HPV that cause cancer in men.

 If your doctor finds that you have a type of HPV that can lead to cancer, she may suggest you get Pap tests more often to watch for signs of abnormal cell changes in the genital area.
 Abnormal cell changes in the cervix may be a warning sign cervical cancer.
-Your doctor may also do a test called a colposcopy, in which she uses a special magnifying device called a colposcope to look closely at your cervix, vagina, and vulva.
+Your doctor may also do a test called a colposcopy, in which she uses a special magnifying device called a colposcope to look closely at your cervix, vagina, and vulva as well as take biopsies if needed.

 What If There Are Changes?